-Technical and institutional capacities within the current institutional framework relating to forest and natural resources management.

-- A study on options for benefit-sharing is planned and is under implementation during this MTR. - The TORs prepared by the MTR and the inception report submitted by the consultant both reflect good coverage of the tasks required to develop a benefit-sharing mechanism effective at both national and sub-national levels. - The consultant is undertaking field work during this review.
+Constraints: Technical and institutional capacities within the current institutional framework relating to forest and natural resources management.
+A study on options for benefit-sharing is planned and is under implementation during this MTR.
+The TORs prepared by the MTR and the inception report submitted by the consultant both reflect good coverage of the tasks required to develop a benefit-sharing mechanism effective at both national management.
+The consultant is undertaking field work during this review.